iuttkarshh0409/WhatsDueAIAgent/README.markdown

 # WhatsDue — WhatsApp-Based Assignment Reminder Agent 📲

-**WhatsDue** is an intelligent, AI-powered reminder system that sends assignment deadline notifications via WhatsApp.
-Built as a minimalist productivity tool, it leverages a Python backend, MySQL database, and Twilio's WhatsApp API to automate reminders for upcoming tasks.
+**WhatsDue** is a minimalist productivity tool that automates assignment deadline reminders via WhatsApp.
+It integrates a Flask-based backend with a simple HTML/JavaScript frontend, leveraging a MySQL database and Twilio's WhatsApp API for seamless task management and notifications.

 ---